ecoop2021/ecoop2021/README.md

 1. Enter  `coq/Calculus` or `coq/Variant`  directory.

+2. Please make sure to run the following command before running make if you installed the Coq via opam : `eval \$(opam env)`.

-2. Type `make` in the terminal to build and compile the proofs.
+3. Type `make` in the terminal to build and compile the proofs.

 ## Proof Structure